 The Purchasing Department manages the expenditures of all college funds to achieve the maximum value per dollar spent.
-Illinois Central College’s purchasing procedures are consistent with the Illinois Public Community College Act and represents the intentions and goals of it Board of Trustees.
+Illinois Central College’s purchasing procedures are consistent with the Illinois Public Community College Act and represent the intentions and goals of its Board of Trustees.

 ICC welcomes all companies that are interested in doing business with us and encourages you to complete and submit the following items to be added to our vendor database: